 3. Superman: Red Son (2020)

 With great animation and a unique storyline, the film does not hold back on its darker themes.
 It sees Superman taking on communist ideas and spreading them across the world in an attempt to stop civil conflicts.
 However, he is conflicted by some of the more questionable tasks he is given, which shows Superman’s true nature.
 We also see him with Wonder Woman and what his journey through these changing times looks like.
-And, of course, there cannot be a Superman film without Brainiac making an appearance, so there’s that.
+And, of course, there cannot be a Superman film without Brainiac making an appearance too.

 Superman: Red Son tops many lists as one of the best animated movies featuring the Man of Steel.